 Our third hive was also a cutout.
-Brandan likes to work with one of the other members of the local beekeeper's association on the cutouts, and its a win-win because we get the bees from the cutout.
+My husband Brandan likes to work with one of the other members of the local beekeeper's association on the cutouts, and its a win-win because we get the bees from the cutout.

 (For those of you thinking to yourselves, "couldn't you just have taken 5 minutes to check on them?
 The answer is no. Have a newborn and then you'll understand!
 Also, a hive check does NOT take 5 minutes.)

 Here's the good news - we went into the hive about a week ago, and they were THRIVING.
 Capped brood, honey, tons of happy and active bees.
 Bee success!

 A couple of the frames were glued together with honeycomb - they had bridged the spacing between the frames, so when we pulled it out, as carefully as possible, it still pulled it open.

 Once they fill that one, we will add a queen excluder and a third box, and THAT is the box we can start to harvest honey from.

 If you're interested in beekeeping, don't let living in a residential area deter you.
-We live in downtown Charleston, right in the middle of the city.
+We live in a downtown area, right in the middle of the city.